 How Math is Becoming Cool in Supply Chain — Again!

 When I started my career in the late 1990s, the supply chain was a cool place for math geeks!
-As a discipline, supply chain was not really that big in the universities.
+As a discipline, supply chain planning was not really that big in the universities.
 The traditional pathway into supply chain was through a major in operations research, industrial engineering, or business — often with each offering courses in their silos.

 We tackled some of the most complex and hairiest supply chain problems using mathematical techniques.
 Statistics, optimization, and heuristics-based approaches were gaining traction then.